Stem cell therapy and neurodegenerative diseases

-What are neurodegenerative diseases?Degenerative nerve diseases, or neurodegenerative diseases, refer to a range of diseases that primarily affect the neurons in the brain and the wider nervous system.
-Many of these are genetic, although they can sometimes develop as a result of a medical condition like alcoholism, a tumor, or a stroke.
+What are neurodegenerative diseases?Degenerative nerve diseases, or neurodegenerative diseases, refers to a range of diseases that primarily affect the neurons in the brain and the wider nervous system.
+Many of these are genetic, although they can sometimes develop as a result of a medical condition like alcoholism, a tumour, or a stroke.
 However, the underlying cause of neurodegenerative diseases is often uncertain.

 At present, neurodegenerative diseases are incurable and available treatments only alleviate the symptoms and improve mobility.
-The most diseases including Alzheimer’s (a form of dementia), Friedreich’s ataxia, Huntington’s illness, Creutzfeldt-Jakob’s illness (prion), as well as Parkinson’s disease, motor neuron disease / Amyotrophic lateral sclerosis (ALS).
+These diseases include Alzheimer’s (a form of dementia), Friedreich’s ataxia, Huntington’s illness, Creutzfeldt-Jakob’s illness (prion), as well as Parkinson’s disease, motor neuron disease / amyotrophic lateral sclerosis (ALS).

 Stem cell therapy research

-Dr. Zam Cader of Oxford University spoke on the use of stem cells in dementia studies at this meeting:
+Dr Zam Cader of the University of Oxford spoke on the use of stem cells in dementia studies at this meeting:

 “While stem cells are revolutionising the way many scientists are addressing big unanswered questions in dementia research, key challenges remain in ensuring nerve cells grown in this way faithfully recreate what happens in the brain and provide genuine insights into diseases like Alzheimer’s.
 Stem cell techniques are one of a number of emerging new approaches for studying the diseases that cause dementia and investment in developing this area of research will be vital in speeding up the search for much-needed new treatments.”